Frank Oppenheimer

-Frank Friedman Oppenheimer (14 August 1912 – 3 February 1985) was an American particle physicist, cattle rancher, professor of physics at the University of Colorado, and the founder of the Exploratorium in San Francisco.
+Frank Friedman Oppenheimer (August 14, 1912 – February 3, 1985) was an American particle physicist, cattle rancher, professor of physics at the University of Colorado, and the founder of the Exploratorium in San Francisco.

 The younger brother of renowned physicist J. Robert Oppenheimer, Frank Oppenheimer conducted research on aspects of nuclear physics during the time of the Manhattan Project, and made contributions to uranium enrichment.
 After the war, Oppenheimer's earlier involvement with the American Communist Party placed him under scrutiny, and he resigned from his physics position at the University of Minnesota.
 Oppenheimer was a target of McCarthyism and was blacklisted from finding any physics teaching position in the United States until 1957, when he was allowed to teach science at a high school in Colorado.
 This rehabilitation allowed him to gain a position at the University of Colorado teaching physics.
 In 1969, Oppenheimer founded the Exploratorium in San Francisco, and he served as its first director until his death in 1985.

 Early life and education

-Frank Friedman Oppenheimer was born in 1912 in New York City into a non-observant Jewish family.
+Frank Friedman Oppenheimer was born on August 14, 1912 in New York City into a non-observant Jewish family.
 His parents were Ella (née Friedman), a painter, and Julius Seligmann Oppenheimer, a successful textile importer from Hanau in the Kingdom of Prussia.
 During his childhood, he studied painting.
-He also studied the flute under nationally known teacher George Barrera, becoming competent enough at the instrument to consider a career as a flautist.
+He also studied the flute under nationally known flutist Georges Barrère, becoming competent enough at the instrument to consider a career as a flautist.

 He was close to his brother Robert throughout their lives.

 Oppenheimer began his schooling at the Ethical Culture School, where he attended until seventh grade.
 The remainder of his high school education was completed at Fieldston School in Riverdale, a school operated by the Ethical Culture Society.

 Following the advice of his older brother Robert, he became a professional physicist.
 In 1930 he began his studies at Johns Hopkins University, graduating three years later with a B.S. in physics.
 He then studied for a further 18 months at the Cavendish Laboratory in Cambridge, England.
 While in England he earned a pilot's license.
 In 1935, he worked on the development of nuclear particle counters at the Institute di Arcetri in Florence, Italy.

 While completing his PhD at the California Institute of Technology, Oppenheimer became engaged to Jacquenette Quann, an economics student at the University of California, Berkeley; she was also active in the Young Communist League.
 In spite of his brother Robert's advice, Oppenheimer and Jackie were married in 1936 and they both joined the American Communist Party, also against the older brother's advice.
 Oppenheimer and his wife were atheists.

 Oppenheimer received his PhD in 1939 and completed two postdoctoral years at Stanford University.